oeo/mkay/README.md

 }
 ```

-now run it through the browser, it converts `req.query` into `opt`, runs the
+now run it through the browser like this. it converts `req.query` (or `req.body`) into `opt`
-method and returns the result to the browser
+and runs the instance method, returning the result to the browser

 `http://localhost:10001/friends/:_id/change_name?method=post&name=Jose`